Allison Gross

-"Allison Gross" (also known as Alison Cross) is a traditional ballad, catalogued as Child Ballad #35.
+"Allison Gross" (Roud 3212, Child 35), also known as "Alison Cross", is a traditional folk ballad.
 It tells the story of "the ugliest witch in the north country" who tries to persuade a man to become her lover and then punishes him by a transformation.

 Synopsis

-Allison Gross, a hideous witch, tries to bribe the narrator to be her "leman".
+Allison Gross, a hideous witch, tries to bribe the narrator to be her lover.
 She combed his hair, first.
 When a scarlet mantle, a silk shirt with pearls, and a golden cup all fail, she blows on a horn three times, making an oath to make him regret it; she then strikes him with a silver wand, turning him into a wyrm (dragon) bound to a tree.
 His sister Maisry comes to him to comb his hair.
 One day the Seelie Court comes by, and a queen strokes him three times, turning him back into his proper form.

 Motifs

 The horn motif is not clear.
 In "The Laily Worm and the Machrel of the Sea", the witch uses it after the transformation to summon her victim, but nothing appears to stem from it here.

 The thwarted supernatural lover – nereid, fairy, elf, or troll – taking this form of revenge is a common motif; the tales are generally a variant on Beauty and the Beast, where the victim must live in that form until finding another love, as beautiful as the thwarted lover.

 The transformation back being performed by the Queen of the Fairies, however, is a unique motif.

 This ballad was one of 25 traditional works included in Ballads Weird and Wonderful (1912) and illustrated by the sculptor Vernon Hill.